 Note: at the time of writing Trust Onboard requires you to use Twilio's fork of Azure IoT SDK.
 On Raspbian it can also be installed from Twilio's debian repo:

 echo "deb https://twilio.bintray.com/wireless buster main" | sudo tee -a /etc/apt/sources.list sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 379CE192D401AB61 sudo apt update sudo apt install azure-iot-sdk-twilio-dev

 Registering to DPS is basically establishing a TLS connection to a globally know end-point.
 Based on what certificate you use, DPS will return you the IoT Hub URL to connect to, and your registered device ID.

-The output of the registration process is a connection sting, that will be use to connect to the IoT Hub.
+The output of the registration process is a connection string, that will be used to connect to the IoT Hub.

 Note: your certificate should be pre-registered on the DPS.
 See the Broadband Kit documentation for detailed instructions.

 The connection string retrieved during the DPS registration can then be used to talk to the IoT hub.
 Some set up still needs to be done though to use Trust Onboard for IoT Hub communication as well.